TommyHeideman/RLI_project/README.md

     <p>This project identifies untapped opportunities for policy growth by analyzing RLI insurance data alongside U.S. Census demographics.
 Using predictive modeling, we pinpointed ZIP codes with the highest potential for new policies based on income and demographic factors.</p>
 </div>

+<h2>Introduction</h2>
+<p>This project aimed to empower RLI Insurance with actionable insights to optimize their personal umbrella policy distribution.
+By analyzing existing policy data and U.S. Census demographics, the initiative focused on identifying growth opportunities in ZIP codes with high potential.
+Predictive models were developed to forecast areas with untapped potential, and results were visualized in an interactive Power BI dashboard, providing stakeholders with clear and actionable insights to refine their strategies.</p>

 <h2>Project Overview</h2>
 <p>The goal was to count existing policies in each ZIP code and leverage Census data (income and sex demographics) to train a machine learning model predicting areas of high growth potential.
 The results were visualized for actionable insights.</p>
 <ul>